oamg/leapp/docs/source/compatibility-with-leapp-repository.md

 which both are broken for leapp repository and the dependency from the point of rpms is satisfied.
 This should happen rarely.
 We suggest you to ensure that you use such repositories where only one of those rpms exists.

+# Leapp developer's point of view

+Some big and cool feature requests expect changes to land in both leapp and leapp-repository projects simultaneously.
+To instruct how to pick up the proper version, you need to make changes to the spec files that reside in the `packaging` directory of both projects.

+For example, let's say that [packaging/leapp.spec](../../packaging/leapp.spec#L16) has `framework_version 42.42` and the cool change you are working on is breaking previous functionality.

+* In a leapp PR you would need to bump the version in the spec file to `framework_version 43.0`.

+* In a leapp-repository PR you would then need to address the expected version by adjusting the Requires directive, like `Requires:       leapp-framework >= 43.0, leapp-framework < 44`